gristlabs/grist-help/help/references-lookups.md

 lookupOne
 ---------------

-Another way to point to a record is using `Table.lookupOne(...)` function. lookupOne allows you to look up a record by some fields, similar to Excel's VLOOKUP.
+Another way to point to a record is using `Table.lookupOne(...)` function. [lookupOne](https://support.getgrist.com/functions/#lookupone) allows you to look up a record by some fields, similar to Excel's VLOOKUP.
 In fact, Grist's version of VLOOKUP is merely an alias for lookupOne. lookupOne is rarely useful in Grist, because using a Reference type column is usually the preferred solution to connect records.
 However, on some occasions, lookupOne can be useful.

 One situation is when you have two sets of data which overlap even though they represent something different and perhaps come from different sources.
+An example of this can be found in our [Event Sponsors + Attendees (References and Lookups)](https://public.getgrist.com/6kTypo2FtSsf/Event-Sponsors-Attendees-References-and-Lookups/m/fork) document which is a modified version of the Event Sponsors + Attendees template, available in our [template gallery](https://public.getgrist.com/p/templates).

-For example, let's say that you run an event and have Attendees, as well as Sponsors.
-Attendees are stored in one table, perhaps populated via a form integration.
+Let's say that you run an event and have a list of registered attendees, as well as Sponsors.
+Registered attendees are stored in the All Registrations table, perhaps populated via a form integration.

 <span class="screenshot-large">*![attendees](images/references-lookups/attendees.png)*</span>
 {: .screenshot-half }

-Sponsors are in a separate table, with fields related to their sponsorship, and perhaps maintained by another team.
+Sponsors are listed in a separate table, with fields related to their sponsorship, and perhaps maintained by another team.

 <span class="screenshot-large">*![sponsors](images/references-lookups/sponsors.png)*</span>

 Both tables contain email addresses which identify attendees and sponsors.
 Sometimes a sponsor may register to attend the event.
 In that case, you'll have an Attendee record with an email address that also appears in the Sponsors table.
 That's useful to know for someone looking at the attendee list.

-You can find a record in the sponsors table by email address by adding a formula in the Attendees table as seen below:
+You can lookup a record in the sponsors table by email address by using a lookupOne formula.
+The Sponsor column in the All Registrations table does just that using this formula:

 ```
 Sponsors.lookupOne(Contact_Email=$Registration_Email)
 ```

-This formula is looking to see if a Contact Email from the Sponsors table matches a Registration Email from the Attendees table.
+This formula is looking to see if a Contact Email from the Sponsors table matches a Registration Email from the All Registrations table.

-The general format for this formula is:
+The general format for a lookupOne formula is:
 ```
 [Table_Name].lookupOne([A]=$[B])
 ```